FIWARE/test.Functional/API.test/apps.BusinessAPIEcosystem/5.4.0/README.md

 ## Testing environment ##

 The testing environment can be easily set up through a FIWARE Lab, which is based on the cloud operating system OpenStack.
-In order to test this GE, two Virtual Machines you needed, which are:
+In order to test this GE, three Virtual Machines you needed, which are:

+1. **Identity Management - KeyRock GE** - follow the instruction to [deploy a dedicated KeyRock instance](https://catalogue.fiware.org/enablers/identity-management-keyrock/creating-instances).

-1. **Business API Ecosystem GE** - follow the instruction to [deploy a dedicated GE instance based on an image] (https://catalogue.fiware.org/enablers/business-api-ecosystem/creating-instances).
+2. **Business API Ecosystem GE** - follow the instruction to [deploy a dedicated GE instance based on an image](https://catalogue.fiware.org/enablers/business-api-ecosystem/creating-instances).

-2. **JMeter** - select "base_ubuntu_14.04" image in the FIWARE Cloud Portal to install JMeter on Ubuntu Virtual Machine.
+3. **JMeter** - select "base_ubuntu_14.04" image in the FIWARE Cloud Portal to install JMeter on Ubuntu Virtual Machine.

 [Top](#business-api-ecosystem---biz-ecosystem-ri)